 -

-U.S. equity markets rallied in the fourth quarter, rising
+U.S. equity markets rallied in the second quarter, rising

-Consumer Price Index (CPI) peaked in June and has
+The Consumer Price Index (CPI) peaked last June and

 -

-International equities rose to a greater extent, posting a
+International equities rose to a lesser extent, posting a

 -

-The broad U.S. fixed income market showed some
+The broad U.S. fixed income market returned -0.8%

 -

-remained tight during the quarter with unemployment at
+The U.S. labor market remained tight during the quarter

 -

-points during the fourth quarter.
-Additionally, the Fed
+points during the second quarter.
+The Fed will continue to

 Download Full Report